Individual Development Plan (IDP)

 The video below explains what is a Person-Centred Review:

-When the new ALN Act is implemented, the old procedure of statutory assessment and the Statement document will end.
-It will be replaced by Individual Development Plans (IDP).
-Every child or young person with ALN will be entitled to receive the same statutory plan – the IDP.
+The new ALN Act has replaced the old procedure of statutory assessment SEN Statement.
+It has been replaced with Individual Development Plans (IDP).
+Every child or young person with ALN which calls for additional learning provision (ALP) will be entitled to receive the same statutory plan – the IDP.

-It is extremely important that all involved with the child/young person participate in the meeting to create an IDP so that we discover what the pupils regard as important.
-This will enable us to create a very personal IDP for the child/young person.
-This will be done through speaking with the child/young person and their family, and agrees on the best approach to prioritize and provide support.
+It is extremely important that all involved with the child / young person participate in the meeting to create an IDP so that we discover what the pupils regard as important.
+There are many ways in which a child or young person can participate.
+This will enable us to create a very personal IDP for the child / young person.
+This will be done through speaking with the child/young person and their family, and agreeing on the best approach to prioritize and provide support.

-These reviews place the child or young person at the Centre, looking what does and does not work, and what is important to them.
-All the gathered information will be used alongside the Criteria to form a truly individual and effective action plan.
-This method of understanding a pupil’s needs applies to all children/young people and not only those with ALN.
+These reviews place the child or young person at the centre, looking what does and does not work, and what is important to them.
+All the information gathered will be used alongside the Criteria to form a truly individual and effective action plan.
+This method of understanding a pupil’s needs applies to all children / young people and not only those with ALN.
+Participation is all about listening to children and young people, and taking their views meaningfully into account.

-All sections of the IDP are important when reviewing pupils progress.
-For day to day use of the IDP, the ‘One Page Profile’ and Action Plan are essential so as to ensure that staff are aware of individual requirements and interventions with pupils who have ALN and Inclusion.
+All sections of the IDP are important when reviewing pupils' progress.
+Day to day use of the IDP, ensures that staff are aware of individual requirements and interventions with pupils who have ALN.
 They are expected to be live electronic documents that are adapted as and when required.